 - June 11, 2018

-In a perfect world, everyone’s gums would be firm and pink, and they would never bleed when you brush or floss your teeth.
+In a perfect world, everyone would have healthy gums.
+They would be firm, pink, and they would never bleed when you brush or floss your teeth.

 That’s what healthy gums look like.

 In the real world, nearly half of all adults 30 years and older have some form of advanced gum disease, according to the Centers for Disease Control.
 Millions more have mild gum disease, although they may not realize it — which means they aren’t doing anything about it.

 We don’t want any of our patients in or around Shorewood, IL to ever suffer from periodontal disease.
 This is why we are taking time today to discuss things you can do to prevent gum disease and to treat it if you already have it.

 One of those things should be making at least a couple appointments at Shorewood Family Dental Care every year.
 If you haven’t planned your next cleaning and exam, then it’s time to give us a call at 815-725-5991.

 One of the best things you can do for your oral and overall health is taking steps to prevent gum disease from developing and making sure you have healthy gums.